chdh/AuthJoomla/README.md

 * Secret Word for cookie crypto check: (choose your own secret word)
 * Mediawiki cookie subdomain: empty if your Wiki uses the same domain (host) name as your Joomla, otherwise the name of the Wiki subdomain

 ## MediaWiki configuration

 Copy the files from the `mediawiki` directory to `wikifiles/extensions/AuthJoomla2023`.

-The following parameters must be set in LocalSettings.php:
+Set the following parameters in LocalSettings.php:

 ```
 $wgGroupPermissions['*']['read'] = false;